sklintyg/devops/openshift/README.md

 oc process -f pipelinetemplate-build-library.yaml -p LIBRARY_NAME=common-2021-2 -p GIT_URL=https://github.com/sklintyg/common.git -p GIT_CI_BRANCH=release/2021-2 | oc apply -f -
 ```

+Start the pipeline for each of the pipelines created above and make sure the build is successful.

 #### Intygstjänster Refdata pipelines
 The Refdata library in Intygstjänster is built by a pipeline created with `pipelinetemplate-build-refdata.yaml`.